 - While it is possible that the primary government may have some responsibility for the total outstanding debt of the acquired or spun off entities, it is generally expected that those entities will generate sufficient resources to meet their own obligations and not impose a financial burden on the primary government (paragraph 53c).

 The limited user interviews conducted by the project staff highlighted the importance of including detailed information about component units in BTA reporting.
 Respondents explained their information needs were driven by their ability to determine the importance of intra-entity transactions or the significance of a component unit’s relationship to the primary government.
 The respondent feedback indicates a preference for a presentation format that includes individual component unit information as well as a consolidated total with consolidated eliminations.
 Finally, several respondents mentioned that condensed financial information was often too summarized for their needs.

 Accounting and Financial Reporting Issues: The project will consider the following issues:

-- Which method of reporting component units—blended or discrete—best represents the reporting entity of certain BTAs?
+- Which method of reporting component units—blended or discrete—best represents the reporting entity of certain component units?

-- Which information regarding component units (presentation or disclosure) for BTAs would best meet financial statement user needs?
+- Which information regarding these component units (presentation or disclosure) would best meet financial statement user needs?